aurmartin/aurmartin.fr/input/index.md

 Whether working independently or as part of a team, I am committed to delivering maintainable, well-documented code that adheres to best practices and industry standards.

+## My Projects

+I have worked on a variety of hobbyist projects.
+You can find some of them on my [GitHub](https://github.com/aurmartin) profile.

+The most notable projects I have worked on are:
+- [ExTick](https://github.com/aurmartin/extick): a project management application I'm building to learn more about Phoenix LiveView.
+You can find the live version of the app [here](https://extick.aurmartin.fr/).
+- [Alien](https://github.com/aurmartin/Alien): a hobbyist operating system written in C and assembly.
+With this project I learned a lot about low-level programming, memory management, file systems, drivers, etc.
+- [BetterVelovMap](https://github.com/aurmartin/bettervelov): a web application to visualize the availability of bikes and parking spots in the city of Lyon.
+You can find the live version of the app [here](https://velov.aurmartin.fr/).
+- [tcp-over-udp](https://github.com/aurmartin/tcp-over-udp): a really simple implementation of the TCP protocol over UDP in C.

 ## About This Site

 This site is inspired by [gwern.net](https://www.gwern.net/) awesome website!
 I wanted to have a simple and clean website to showcase my projects and blog posts.
 I also wanted to have a website that I could easily update and maintain.
 I decided to build it using [11ty](https://www.11ty.dev/), a static site generator, and host it on [Netlify](https://www.netlify.com/).